Aaradhna

-Biography

 Early years

 Aaradhna is a New Zealander of Samoan and Indian descent.
 Her father Jayanti Patel is an Indian from Navsari, Gujarat, India and her mother Sia'a Patel is Samoan from the villages of PapaSataua, Falealupo-uta & Auala.

 Aaradhna is the eldest of five.

 She first showed singing aspirations at the young age of 11, singing along with her mother to traditional Samoan and country songs.
 She would try to imitate the songs she heard in Bollywood movies that she and her father watched and also went to festivals that her father performed at.
 Aaradhna began writing her own music at the age of 11; she entered her first talent quest at the age of 13 making it into the finals.
-She joined the school choir at Porirua College had got kicked out for rebelling, but went on to form a five piece girl group called "Lovera".
+She joined the school choir at Porirua College had got kicked out for rebelling, but went on to form a five-piece girl group called "Lovera".

 Career

 Her debut album I Love You, entered the top 20 RIANZ and has various songs featured on feature films including the top 5 single "They Don't Know" featuring New Zealand hip-hop star Savage on Sione's Wedding and had also had another feature on the movie It's a Free World with her original song "Faith".
 Aaradhna released a club-inspired song alongside Australian producer, DJ & artist Paul Mac in late 2006 titled Love Declaration.
 The song features on Mac's album Panic Room.
 In Australia the single reached No. 31 on the local charts.